 Introduction from Tim Warrillow, CEO

-This statement sets out the steps Fevertree Drinks plc and Fevertree Limited (“Fever-Tree”) have taken to mitigate the risk of modern slavery and human trafficking occurring within any part of our business or supply chain during the financial year ended 31 December 2020.
+This statement sets out the steps Fevertree Drinks plc, Fevertree Limited, Fevertree UK Limited and Fevertree Europe Limited (“Fever-Tree”) have taken to mitigate the risk of modern slavery and human trafficking occurring within any part of our business or supply chain during the financial year ended 31 December 2021.

 We are committed to improving our practices to combat slavery and human trafficking and continue to assess our business and supply chain to identify risks and then to target those areas with policies, procedures and training to ensure we maintain appropriate safeguards against any mistreatment of persons within our own business and our supply chain.
 We have the highest respect for human rights and do not tolerate any form of slavery or servitude in our own operations or supply chains and have the processes in place to act accordingly if this is discovered.

 Fever-Tree is the world's leading supplier of premium carbonated mixers for alcoholic spirits by retail sales value, with distribution to over 80 countries worldwide.
 Based in the UK, the brand was launched in 2005 to provide high quality mixers which could cater to the growing demand for premium spirits, in particular gin, but also for vodka, rum and whisky.
-Fever-Tree sells a range of carbonated mixers to hotels, restaurants, bars and cafes as well as retail outlets.
+Fever-Tree sells a range of carbonated mixers to hotels, restaurants, bars and cafes as well as retail outlets, serving consumers of both alcoholic and non-alcoholic beverages.

 The Group’s largely outsourced business model, underpinned by a handful of strong, well-established relationships with suppliers, bottlers and distributors, allows for scalability and operational flexibility whilst maintaining high levels of quality control.
-This year we have also integrated our German distributor into the Fever-Tree Group, bringing us to over 250 employees globally.
+Last year we integrated our German distributor into the Fever-Tree Group, bringing us to over 250 employees globally.

 We work with bottlers and canners in the UK, Europe and USA to produce and distribute our product to the same high standard globally.
 We work to source ingredients both directly from suppliers and through best-in-class ingredients flavour houses.
 The long-standing nature of our supplier relationships means we can work collaboratively on continual improvements.